-After confirming that his son was eligible for its “Iwate Learning Hope Fund,” we asked the Thai Ministry of Foreign Affairs to locate his wife and son.
-Fortunately, we were able to meet the family in Bangkok, but due to the language barrier, many people were involved in the supply and demand of the ” Iwate Learning Hope Fund”.
+After confirming that Mr. S’s son was eligible for a scholarship from the “Iwate Learning Hope Fund,” we asked the Thai Ministry of Foreign Affairs to locate his wife and son there.
+Fortunately, we were able to meet the family in Bangkok, but due to communication issues, we needed to rely on many people to finalize the eligibility details regarding the scholarship.
 We pray that his father in heaven may be at peace.

-Kyoko Yahaya, Director, Iwate Branch, Japan Epilepsy Association
+Kyoko Yahaba, Director, Iwate Branch, Japan Epilepsy Association

 We are living in history, as well.

 Many people may wonder why patient groups repeatedly visit the areas affected by the Great East Japan Earthquake.
-In fact, there is only so much we can do even if we go to the affected areas.
-Moreover, our words of encouragement and comfort may only upset the feelings of those who have been affected by the disaster.
-Those of us who have experienced intractable diseases know this better than anyone else.
-Nevertheless, as we visited the affected areas several times, we began to think that there might be common troubles and sufferings in difficulties caused by absurdity, whether it is a natural disaster or an intractable disease.
+And in actual fact, there is only so much we can physically do in the affected areas.
+Moreover, our words of encouragement and comfort may further upset the feelings of those who have been affected by the disaster.
+However, those of us who have experienced intractable diseases know this better than anyone else.
+Therefore, as we visited the affected areas several times, we realized that there are common troubles, sufferings and difficulties caused by calamity whether it is a natural disaster or an intractable disease.

 What we can do, when we visit these areas, is to convey to as many people as possible the reality of the disaster area as seen through our “objective” eyes.
 This is also the driving force behind the Fukushima tours.
 People can be prejudiced and discriminatory about what they do not know or understand.
 A correct understanding is the first step to dispel such negativities and I think we can achieve that.

 The accident at the Fukushima Daiichi Nuclear Power Plant has had a major impact on global energy policy.
 While the objective is to reduce emissions of oxygen dioxide, which is believed to be a cause of global warming, natural energy sources such as solar power have become significantly more prevalent over the past decade.
 The significant drop in the unit cost of electricity generation, which was considered a challenge, also spurred renewable energy.